-6 fantastic ideas that’ll help family members learn about each other and their faith!
+6 fantastic family night ideas that’ll help family members learn about each other and their faith!

 Go, go, go!
 That’s all families do today.
 They’re frazzled from running to meetings, lessons, sporting events, school activities, church, work, parties…they long for a break just to be a family for once.